 Add your flower holder, and tada!
 You have proof that you know how to preserve flowers in resin.

 I’ve got a special place on the mantle in my living room to put my vase.
 I love that the roses are forever preserved in clear resin so I can enjoy them daily.

-As I catch them in the sunlight, I love how the roses look.
+I love how the roses look when I catch them in the sunlight.
 I especially love how the depth of the mold lets you get the entire rosebud in there.